-In past permit actions, the Commission has allowed a maximum of one 750 sq. ft. second dwelling unit on properties in the Malibu area.
-Although the proposed 330 sq. ft. second unit (cabana) located on the bluff face would be in conformance with the maximum size of 750 sq. ft. allowed by the Commission in past actions for second dwelling units in the Malibu area, the Commission notes that the proposed existing cabana located on the bluff face is not consistent with past Commission actions both for all of the reasons discussed in detail in the previous sections and also because the cabana, in addition to the studio/garage structure (which is not the subject of this application and has been converted to a potentially habitable unit with 11/2 bathrooms and a 750 gallon septic tank without the benefit of a coastal development permit as noted earlier) would result in the presence of two potential second residential units and would not be in conformance with past Commission action of allowing only one 750 sq. ft. second residential unit on a property.
-The existing development on the subject site will continue to be inconsistent with Commission restrictions on second residential units if the cabana remains.
-Therefore, the Commission finds that the proposed development is not consistent with past Commission action or Sections 30250 and 30252 of the Coastal Act.
+In addition, although the proposed 330 sq. ft. second unit (cabana) located on the bluff face would be in conformance with the maximum size of 750 sq. ft. allowed by the Commission in past actions for second dwelling units in the Malibu area, the Commission notes that the proposed existing cabana located on the bluff face is not consistent with past Commission actions both for all of the reasons discussed in detail in the previous sections and also because the cabana, in addition to the 421 sq. ft. non-habitable studio located near Pacific Coast Highway, which the applicant is requesting after-the-fact approval for conversion to residential unit, would result in the presence of two potential second residential units and would not be in conformance with past Commission action of allowing only one 750 sq. ft. second residential unit on a property.
+The applicant has offered to deed restrict the proposed cabana as a nonhabitable structure.
+However, as discussed in detail previously, regardless of how the cabana is actually used, habitable or non-habitable, development on a bluff face and within an ESHA, such as the proposed cabana, is not consistent with the Chapter 3 policies of the Coastal Act.
+Therefore, the applicant's offer to restrict the use of the cabana has no bearing on the structure's consistency with the Coastal Act.